-If Windows 11 is not meeting your expectations or is not much stable on your computer, you can downgrade from Windows 11 to Windows 10 using this step-by-step tutorial.
-It is possible to roll back to the older version, i.e., Windows 10, within 10 days of installation.
-This article shows how you can downgrade to Windows 10 within and after 10 days period.
+If a Windows 11 Feature Upgrade or Build is not meeting your expectations or is not much stable on your computer, you can downgrade and go back to your previous Windows 11 version using this step-by-step tutorial.
+We have already seen how to go back to an Earlier Build in Windows 10 – now this article shows how you can downgrade Windows 11 to an earlier build.

-When you upgrade your computer from Windows 10 to Windows 11, it keeps the older version in the Windows.old folder.
+When you upgrade your computer from Windows 10 to Windows 11 or upgrade Windows 11 to a newer version, it keeps the older version in the Windows.old folder.
 Your computer deletes Windows.old folder automatically after 10 days of installation.
 Thus, the in-built option to move back to Windows 10 gets disabled after 10 days.
-If you belong to the 10 days group, the steps are different and more straightforward than others.
+If you belong to the pre-10 days group, the steps are different and more straightforward than others.

-How to downgrade from Windows 11 to Windows 10
+How to downgrade Windows 11 to previous version

-To downgrade from Windows 11 to Windows 10, follow these steps:
+To downgrade from Windows 11 to earlier or previous version, follow these steps:

 - Press Win+I to open Windows Settings.